Texas court blocks probes into parents of trans minors | DW | 12.03.2022

 A judge has temporarily halted Texas Governor Greg Abbott's directive to have family services investigate gender-affirming care as "child abuse."

-District Judge Amy Clark Meachum issued a temporary injunction preventing the state from enforcing Governor Greg Abbott's directive to compel the Department of Family and Protective Services (DFPS) to investigate reports of youth receiving such care.
+District Judge Amy Clark Meachum issued a temporary injunction preventing the state from enforcing a directive by Governor Greg Abbott to compel the Department of Family and Protective Services (DFPS) to investigate reports of youth receiving such care.

 LGBTQ+ rights groups, including the American Civil Liberties Union (ACLU) and Lambda Legal, had sued over the investigation and the directive on behalf of the parents of a 16-year-old girl.